 Having successfully piloted the new award programme with 37 schools nationwide, SkillForce is now seeking to work in partnership with both new and existing partner schools across England, Scotland and Wales from September 2017.

 Schools who are piloting the Award have identified one or more groups of 15-30 children.
 The programme is being delivered as one half-day session each week by trained SkillForce staff, with support from the school.
 Importantly, feedback is being collected from school, parents and children for the pilot evaluation.
 Young people are taking part in practical activities during the sessions which are observed by the SkillForce instructor, who offers constructive feedback on their actions and behaviour.
 Each session also ensures that participants reflect upon their experiences and explore ways in which they can apply their learning to other areas of their lives, including at school, at home and with friends.
 Learning is recorded in a journal and is assessed using the Devereux Student Strengths Assessment (DESSA) tool to measure the impact of the programme.
 Independent evaluation by experts Chrysalis Research already indicates that the programme is having a positive impact on those involved.

-To find out more watch the SkillForce Prince William Award video at the bottom of this page, which features testimonials from staff and pupils at three of our pilot schools.
+To find out more watch the SkillForce Prince William Award video at the bottom of this page, which features HRH The Duke of Cambridge at the recent launch event, plus key academic partners.
 To discuss how the SkillForce Prince William Award programme could meet your requirements, please get in touch using the form below or call 01623 827 651.